Yashovardhan-Singh/Copse2D/readme.md

 # Copse2D
 Copse2D is a custom OpenGL game framework library designed to simplify the development of OpenGL-based games and applications.
-Developed by Yashovardhan-Singh, this library provides tools for window management, texture loading, configuration parsing, and OpenGL rendering, leveraging modern C programming practices.
+This library provides tools for window management, texture loading, configuration parsing,  and OpenGL rendering, leveraging modern C programming practices.
+Upon examining the source code, you may be surprised by some redundant code, however that is by design, each subdirectory in the source is meant to be completely independent of the project, in case I want to swap it out with a different solution or rewrite the entire code.
+Designing it this way also allows anyone to just take parts of this library they want, and include it in their own.

 ## Features
 * **Window Management**: Easy-to-use window creation and event handling with GLFW.